seandstewart/bardly/pending/tragedies/othello/11-player.md

 **OTHELLO**
 / Yes, presently:
 Therefore confess thee freely of thy sin;
+For to deny each article with oath
+Cannot remove nor choke the strong conception
-Thou art to die. /
+That I do groan withal.
+Thou art to die.

 **DESDEMONA**
-/ Then Lord have mercy on me!
+Then Lord have mercy on me! /

 **OTHELLO**
-I say, amen.
+/ I say, amen.

 **DESDEMONA**
 And have you mercy too!
 I never did